-The Northumberland Coast is best known for its sweeping beaches, imposing castles, rolling dunes, high rocky cliffs and isolated islands.
-Amidst this striking landscape is the evidence of an area steeped in history, covering 7000 years of human activity.
-A host of conservation sites, including two National Nature Reserves testify to the great variety of wildlife and habitats also found on the coast.
+The Northumberland Coast is renowned for its sweeping beaches, spectacular castles, rolling dunes, dramatic rock formations and isolated islands.
+Amidst this striking landscape is the evidence of an area steeped in history, spanning 7000 years of human activity.
+A host of conservation sites, including two National Nature Reserves, testify to the immense variety of wildlife and habitats also found on this stunning stretch of coast.

 The Northumberland Coast Path

 Warkworth to Berwick-Upon-Tweed 64 miles/103 km